TheQuangNguyen/taskmaster/README.md

 * Create a page for users to add new teams.
 * Replace radio buttons with spinners for displaying and selecting available teams.
 * Refactor code to have state field be enum instead of String.

+### Tuesday 11/5/2019

+#### What I Worked On

+* Add Cognito to my Amplify setup.
+* Add in user login and sign up flows to my application, using Cognito’s pre-built UI as appropriate.
+* Display the logged in user’s username on the main page
+* Allow users to log out of your application.